 Spring Introductory Retreat

-To celebrate Mardi Gras, we are hosting a weekend retreat for gay men* introducing meditation and Buddhist teachings.
+A weekend retreat introducing meditation and Buddhist teachings.
 An excellent way for those who are completely new to meditation or wanting to to re-learn meditation to spend a whole weekend in supportive conditions, with like-minded people, away from the distraction of everyday life.

 We teach two Buddhist meditation practices: Mindfulness of Breathing, for developing awareness, integration and clarity of mind; and Mettā Bhāvanā (“development of loving kindness”), which brings about a gentle but radical transformation of our emotional world.
 We will help you to set up in good posture and give a fully led practice, so there is no need for any previous experience.